 Alternative Dispute Resolution & Mediation Research Guide

-This guide is for students conducting introductory research in the area of alternative dispute resolution, including mediation and arbitration.
+This guide is for students conducting introductory research in the area of alternative dispute resolution(ADR), including mediation and arbitration.

 This guide was created for students conducting introductory research in the area of alternative dispute resolution, also commonly called "ADR".
 ADR emerged in the 1970s and is defined by Black's Law Dictionary as "a procedure for settling dispute by means other than litigation, such as arbitration and mediation."
 This guide will identify the major print and online resources available in the Georgetown Law Library.
 For an international focus, please consult our International Commercial Arbitration Research Guide.

 Bette J. Roth, Alternative Dispute Resolution Practice Guide (Westlaw only) This guide discusses ADR options such as arbitration, mediation, private judging, dispute review boards, and partnering.
 It provides a description and analysis of each ADR procedure, both generally and as applied to specific practice areas.
 It helps practitioners decide which form of ADR is best suited for a particular dispute and briefs attorneys on relevant rules, laws, and ADR developments.

 Carrie J. Menkel-Meadow et. al., Dispute Resolution: Beyond the Adversarial Model (2011) KF9084.A75 D57

 This book looks at the lawyer as a problem solver and identifies the skills and practice models necessary for an arbitrator, a negotiator and a mediator.
 Extensive bibliography refers to hundreds of law review articles and books on the arbitration process.

 Jay E. Grenig, Alternative Dispute Resolution (3rd ed., 2005) KF9084 .G7 and Westlaw